 Bow down to me, lowly Credit Repair Company.

 In Summary, Credit Repair companies are not worthy.

-If it’s not already clear, Credit Repair companies are completely unnecessary.
+If it’s not already clear, Credit Repair companies are just another of the many scams out there.
 It takes more effort to contact a Credit Repair company and set up service/payments than it takes to file disputes on your own.
 Plus it's an expensive and temporary fix.

 In full disclosure, I harbor a bit of personal resentment against Credit Repair companies.
 They distract people from working with qualified professionals *like me* to make real credit improvements.